Giving Teachers the Tools to Make a Difference

 An Affordable Route into Teaching

 To help with living expenses during their yearlong preparation, BTR provides a $12,100 stipend and eligibility for health care benefits.
 Residents can also apply for financial aid through UMass Boston to supplement their stipend income.
-For those eligible, an AmeriCorps Education Award can be used to cover in full the cost of the master’s degree.
+For those eligible, an AmeriCorps Education Award can be used toward master’s degree costs.
 In addition, by honoring the three-year teaching commitment, graduates participate in a unique tuition remission agreement.

 - $12,100 stipend for living expenses